AhmedYahyaE/realtime-websocket-php-chat-application/README.md

 5- From your terminal window (at the project root directory), start the WebSocket Server by running the command: **`php bin/server.php`**.

-6- In your browser, go to http://localhost:8000 to login using one of the following ready-to-use accounts credentials:
+6- In your browser, go to http://localhost:8000 to login using one of the following ready-to-use account credentials:

 > Email: **ahmed.yahya@test.com**, Password: **123456**